vuhoangnam1/Traffic-light-state/README.md

 ## Project Scope
 - RTL implementation of traffic light
-- Verification using both traditional testbench and UVM
+- Verification using both traditional testbench
-- Learning and practicing FSM and UVM methodology
+- Learning and practicing design RTL FSM and verification

 ---